 - To consider the global implications of precision medicine and engage in a dialogue with scholars in both the United States and abroad

 - To play a significant role in education of the public and of policymakers regarding issues raised by the introduction of precision medicine.

-The Precision Medicine and Society Program is led by faculty members Alondra Nelson, PhD, a sociologist, and Paul Appelbaum, MD, a psychiatrist and bioethics expert.
+The Precision Medicine and Society Program is led by faculty members Paul Appelbaum, MD, a psychiatrist and bioethics expert and Gil Eyal, PhD, a sociologist.
 A Steering Committee of faculty members from both the Morningside and Medical Center campuses was convened in 2016.
 Initial efforts include supporting seminars, seed grants, workshops, curriculum development and conferences.

 Please visit one of our upcoming events to learn more.